 Steen Pedersen Ementor

-Demonstrating how self-defending network works with the current technology is a part of the presentation.
+Demonstrating SPF will be a part of the presentation.